 The Act provides for a Chairperson and two Commission members.
-Currently, the Commission is comprised of a Chairperson, Dr Ian Douglas, and two Members, Ms Jan Harris and Ms Karen Gosling.
-All were appointed by the Governor-General on a parttime basis for a term of three years.
+During the reporting period, the Commission was comprised of a Chairperson, Dr Ian Douglas, and two Members, Ms Karen Gosling and Ms Genevieve Butler (who joined the Commission on 14 May 2021).

-The membership of the Commission as at 30 June 2019 is as follows:
+The membership of the Commission as at 30 June 2021 is as follows: